 When it comes to solar energy pros and cons, we've heard it all: it's for hippies, it's too expensive or it doesn't work.
-Yet more solar energy systems are being installed on homes and businesses than ever.
+Yet more solar energy systems are being installed on homes than ever.
 Here, we explain some key facts about the pros and cons of solar energy and answer the main question for homeowners, “are solar panels worth it”?

 Solar panels are more efficient, affordable, and environmentally friendly than they’ve ever been—and the 26% federal tax credit makes solar an even more attractive investment for homeowners through the end 2022.
 However, like any investment, going solar won’t make sense for every homeowner depending on their geographic location, roof orientation, and current electricity usage.
 A free consultation is the quickest way to see if solar is right for you.